fireundubh/playwithfire/divinity/reversing-mods.md

 ## Instructions

 ### Step 1.
-Download/Install
+Download and install

+#### Steam Workshop Mods

 Subscribe to the mod from the Steam Workshop.
-(Nexus mods require a slightly different process.)
+The PAK will be downloaded to one of these folders:

+- `%USERPROFILE%\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Mods`
+- `%PROGRAMFILES(X86)%\Steam\steamapps\workshop\content\435150\`

+#### Nexus Mods

+Download the mod from the Nexus.
+Extract the PAK from the downloaded ZIP, RAR, or 7Z archive wherever you want.

 ### Step 2.
 Extract the PAK

-Find the PAK file for that mod in:

-- `%USERPROFILE%\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Mods`
-- `%PROGRAMFILES(X86)%\Steam\steamapps\workshop\content\435150\`

 Use the Divine CLI from [lslib](https://github.com/Norbyte/lslib/releases) to extract the PAK file using the following command: